Daniel Johnson (naval officer)

-Daniel H. Johnson is a former assistant district attorney in Wake County, North Carolina and a veteran of the United States Navy who received the Navy and Marine Corps Medal for saving the life of a crewmate on the USS Blue Ridge in 1999.
+Daniel H. Johnson is an attorney in Wake County, North Carolina and a veteran of the United States Navy who received the Navy and Marine Corps Medal for saving the life of a crewmate on the USS Blue Ridge in 1999.
 As a result of that incident, both of Johnson's legs were amputated below the knee.

-In 2007, Johnson resigned as a Wake County prosecutor, moved back to his hometown of Hickory, and announced that he would run for election to the United States House of Representatives in North Carolina's 10th congressional district.
-He lost to incumbent Rep. Patrick McHenry on November 4, 2008.
-In 2009, he opened a solo criminal defense practice in Raleigh.
-He later formed a new firm, Willis, Johnson and Nelson.
+Johnson later became General Counsel and Deputy Secretary of the North Carolina Department of Transportation.
+Governor Josh Stein named him the next Secretary of the department in 2025.

 Military service

 After graduating from the University of North Carolina at Chapel Hill, Johnson began his service as an officer in the United States Navy.
 On August 23, 1999, while serving aboard U.S.S.
 Blue Ridge near South Korea, Johnson risked his own life to save a fellow serviceman.
 Both survived, but Johnson lost both of his legs below the knee.
 For his bravery, Johnson received the Navy and Marine Corps Medal, the second highest peacetime medal for heroism.

 Johnson is a member of American Legion Post 48.